The Navigator service module

 General architecture of the Navigator platform.
 Credit: NPO Lavochkin

-At the turn of the 21st century, NPO Lavochkin, a key Russian satellite developer, proposed a standard satellite bus which could serve as the basis for a wide range of missions.
-It would feature systems designed to work in the vacuum of space and therefore would not need pressurized compartments, which were often prone to failure.
+At the turn of the 21st century, NPO Lavochkin, a key Russian satellite developer, proposed a standard service module which could serve as a basis for a wide range of missions.
+It would feature systems designed to work in the vacuum of space and therefore would not need prone to failure pressurized compartments.
 The platform would also be able to maintain attitude control in space along all three axis with higher accuracy than the previous-generation spacecraft available for Russian scientific and application missions.
 A total of four reaction wheels would be installed onboard forming a shape of a pyramid to provide redundancy, even though any of the three such devices is enough for the three-axis attitude control.

 According to NPO Lavochkin, the Navigator platform was designed to work on geostationary, Sun-sunchronous, highly elliptical Earth orbits and even near the so-called Libration or Lagrangian points, essentially in deep space.
 The satellite based on that platform could be integrated with Soyuz, Zenit or Proton launchers.

 An onboard flight control complex, BKU, of the Navigator platform was developed by MOKB Mars.